tommy-russoniello/cpp-tic-tac-toe/README.md

 The game is designed to be played by entering numbers on the numpad to mark the corresponding spaces on the board.
 It works on both Windows and UNIX operating systems.

+Includes both a 2-player mode and a 1-player mode against a bot opponent that is able to play as either Xs or Os.

 For Mac OSX, compile with `-lncurses` for proper screen clearing.